1. Is there any legislation relating to working from home in your country?

 The general rule is that employees are subject to social security in the working state.
 This means that an employee is subject to the social security laws of the working state unless specific conditions are satisfied for short-term secondments to a working state.
 The relevant jurisdictions may have concluded social security treaties that deal with social security liability in cross-border situations.

-Within the EU, specific social security regulations are in place (which still applies to the UK).
-In accordance with EU regulations, an employee is generally subject to the social security system in the working state unless the employee works at least 25% of his time in his home state.
-If the employee works at least 25% of his time in his home state, the employee will not be subject to foreign social security laws in the foreign place of employment (within the EU).
+Within the EU, the EEA and Switzerland specific social security regulations rules apply.
+Since 1 January 2021, following the United Kingdom's withdrawal from the EU, separate rules apply to the coordination of social security with the UK.
+The rights of persons covered by the EU-UK Withdrawal Agreement remain protected.
+For persons whose situation is not covered by that Agreement, social security coordination is governed by the relevant EU regulations.
+In accordance with EU regulations, an employee is generally subject to the social security system in the working state unless the employee works at least 25% of their time in his home state.
+If the employee works at least 25% of their time in his home state, the employee will not be subject to foreign social security laws in the foreign place of employment (within the EU).

 In most double tax treaties, there is generally no tax exposure on the employee’s salary in the foreign jurisdiction if the employee spends less than 183 days in the foreign jurisdiction (i.e. not the residence state) during a 12-month period commencing or ending in the fiscal year concerned, provided that the employer does not have a permanent establishment through the activities of the employee in that foreign jurisdiction (see the question below) and salary costs of this employee are not recharged by the employer to one of their companies in that foreign jurisdiction (if there are group companies present in that jurisdiction).